NFT-project-crew/fingerprint-to-numer/README.md

 # fingerprint-to-numer
-code example of fingerprint to number
+code example of fingerprint to number transform